T. M. Aluko: Biography

-His novels, including One Man, One Wife (1959), One Man, One Matchet (1964), Kinsman and Foreman (1966), Chief the Honourable Minister (1970) and His Worshipful Majesty (1973), are satirical in tone, and deal with the clash of new and old values in a changing Africa.
+His major novels include; One Man, One Wife (1959), One Man, One Matchet (1964), Kinsman and Foreman (1966), Chief the Honourable Minister (1970) His Worshipful Majesty (1973), and Wrong Ones in the Dock (1982) A State of our Own (1986), are satirical in tone, and deal with the clash of new and old values in a changing Africa, but also satirise the conflict between husband and wife, worker and boss, Christian and non-Christian.
+In later work he turns his sights on the new African ruling class.

 In 1994, he published his autobiography, My Years of Service, an account of his activities as an engineer and university teacher.
 His later autobiographical book, The Story of My Life, published in 2007, provides a more in-depth look at Aluko's life, expounding on his childhood and his work as a civil servant.